Fort Parramatta

-Fort Parramatta was the name given to a fort north of Wellington, New Zealand, in the 1840s.
+Fort Parramatta, also known as the Paremata Barracks, was the name given to a fort north of Wellington, New Zealand, in the 1840s.
 It was built 1846-47.
 The earthquakes of 1848 and 1855 reduced the building to a ruinous condition.
 The remains of the fort are still visible on the Ngatitoa Domain in Porirua City, but the surrounding suburb name has been changed to "Paremata".

+In 1959 archaeologists, including Janet Davidson, carried out excavations of the barracks.
+The site is a Category 2 Heritage New Zealand historic place.